Guest OS File Indexing

-To facilitate browsing and searching for guest OS files in backup, select the Enable guest file system indexing check box.
-This setting will provide, in particular, advanced search capabilities when viewing guest OS files and performing 1-Click file restore using Enterprise Manager web UI.
-If indexing is disabled, you will be able to use only quick search within selected restore point.
+To quickly find the necessary guest OS files in backups, select the Enable guest file system indexing check box.
+This setting provides, in particular, advanced search capabilities when viewing guest OS files and performing 1-Click file restore using Enterprise Manager web UI.
+If indexing is disabled, you can only use quick search within the selected restore point.

-For proper Linux system indexing, Veeam Backup & Replication requires several utilities to be installed on the Linux VM: mlocate, gzip, and tar.
-If these utilities are not found, you will be prompted to deploy them to support index creation.
+For proper file indexing of Linux machines, Veeam Backup & Replication requires several utilities to be installed on the machines: mlocate, gzip, and tar.
+If these utilities are not found, you are prompted to deploy them to support index creation.

-To provide granular indexing options for individual VMs:
+To provide granular indexing options for individual machines:

-- To customize settings of a VM added to the job as part of a container, the VM should be included in the list as a standalone instance.
-For that, click Add VM and choose a VM whose settings you want to customize.
-Next, select the VM in the list and click Edit to define the necessary custom settings.
+- To customize settings of a machine added to the job as part of a container, add the machine as a standalone instance.
+For that, click Add Machine and choose the necessary VM.
+Next, select the machine from the list and click Edit to customize VM settings.

-- To discard custom settings of a VM, select the VM in the list and click Remove.
+- To discard custom settings of a machine, select it from the list and click Remove.

-- In the Processing Settings dialog displayed for selected VM, go to the Windows or Linux tab and specify what files should be indexed:
+- In the Indexing Settings window displayed for the selected machine, go to the Windows or Linux tab and specify what files should be indexed:

-- Select Disable indexing if you do not want to index guest OS files of the VM.
+- Select Disable indexing if you do not want to index guest OS files of the machine.

-- Select Index everything if you want to index all guest OS files inside the VM.
+- Select Index everything if you want to index all guest OS files inside the machine.

-- Select Index everything except if you want to index all guest OS files except those defined in the list.
+- Select Index everything except folders if you want to index all guest OS files except those defined in the list.
 By default, system folders are excluded from indexing.
-You can add or delete folders to exclude using the Add and Remove buttons on the right.
+You can add or delete folders to exclude using the Add and Remove buttons.

 - Select Index only following folders to select specific folders that you want to index.
 To form the list of folders, use the Add and Remove buttons.

-- Click OK to save the settings and close the dialog.
+- Click OK to save the settings and close the window.